owlto-finance/owlto-sdk/README.md

 ### 1.Evm
 - #### result.approveBody
-The approve transaction, if any, should be called first.
+    The approve transaction, if any, should be sent first.
 - #### result.transferBody
     The actual transfer transaction.

 ### 2.Starknet
 TODO